CeciliaOli171/AngiogenesisModel/README.md

 ## Code

+### Model Analysis

+* Number of branches
+* Time to reach lesion
+* Percentage of vascularisation
+* Cell density
+* Network velocity
+* Expected number of branches

+### Source

+* Forces: angular, chemotactic, directional persistence, linear mechanical force, persistence, random
+* Cell cycle: sprouting, anastomosis (comprised inside daughter cell file)
+* Cell mutation: branching cells, daughter cell, pinned cell (BC), tip cell, vessel segment
+* Writers (used for the analysis of the model): birth time cells, branches number, consecutive branches, tortuosity

+### Test

+* Test of all the forces in the models individually (TestForcesModel.hpp)
+* Test of the angiogenesis model in 2D and 3D (TestAngiogenesisModel.hpp)
+* Test of the molecular model (TestSolvingMolecularConcentrationsPdes.hpp)
+* Test of the hybrid model with a constant VEGF concentration (TestAngiogenesisWithVegfConcentrationConstant.hpp)
+* Test of the hybrid model in the steady-state case of VEGF concentration PDE (TestAngiogenesisWithVegfConcentrationAnalyticalApproximationOfPde.hpp)
+* Test of the hybrid model with a VEGF concentration PDE(TestAngiogenesisWithVegfConcentrationConstant.hpp)

 ### Image Analysis Pipeline

 To be modified and completed for the comparison between the mathematical model and the image analysis.